ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 the biggest one, e.g., the maximum element of the list `[1; 2; 3; 4; 1]`
 is `4`.

-Of course there are excpeptions.
+Of course there are exceptions.
 There *isn't a maximum element* of the empty list `[]`.
 If we are passed an empty list, it would throw an error.